lara-zeus/bolt/README.md

 - pgsql - `docker compose -f docker/pgsql/compose.yaml up --abort-on-container-exit --exit-code-from bolt`
 - mysql - `docker compose -f docker/mysql/compose.yaml up --abort-on-container-exit --exit-code-from bolt`

+### Debugging

+The Docker containers each include XDebug.

+- Use an IDE with XDebug support or use an extension to make your IDE compatible
+- Configure XDebug to use port 9003 (default)
+- Make sure to map your project workspace to `/app`

 ## Security

 If you find any security-related issues, please email info@larazeus.com instead of using the issue tracker.